Email: California power regulator sought donation

 Gov. Jerry Brown has had little public comment on the matter since saying in August that he still supports Peevey, who was first appointed to the board by Gov. Gray Davis in 2002.
 Schwarzenegger appointed Peevey to a second term, which expires this year.

 Brown's spokesman, Jim Evans, did not respond to requests for comment Monday.

 PG&E said Monday that Cherry and two other executives left the utility earlier this year over the alleged private communications between the state commission and utility executives.

 "We took swift and decisive action" when PG&E discovered the alleged improper communications in a utility review of more than 6,500 emails, PG&E spokesman Keith Stephens said.

 A watchdog group for ratepayers said the latest emails underscored for them that the utilities commission, and its head, had lost credibility.

 "It's just unbelievable that this kind of backroom double-dealing was going on for years," said Mindy Spatt, a spokeswoman for The Utility Reform Network.
 "This is beyond what we imagined."

 Federal prosecutors already have filed obstruction of justice and other criminal charges in connection with a 2010 gas pipeline explosion that killed eight people and destroyed dozens of homes in the San Francisco suburb of San Bruno.

-Juliet Williams in Sacramento contributed to this report.
+Juliet A. Williams contributed to this report from Sacramento.